microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/Update-MgGroupConversationThreadPost.md

 # Update-MgGroupConversationThreadPost

 ## SYNOPSIS
-Update the navigation property posts in groups
+Update the navigation property inReplyTo in groups

 ## SYNTAX